 “But all levity is abandoned and the little woman is quite serious when she discussed her future.
 ‘I prefer wearing male attire but if there is any objection from anyone I will never again don trousers,’ she says.
 ‘Dr. Mary Walker and other women are permitted to wear men’s clothing and I don’t see why anybody should object if I should but I am ready to give up that form of dress if anyone objects.”
 And with just a little quiver of the lip and a suspicion of a tear in her eyes, the elderly woman concluded, ‘But I beg permission to dress as I please while at work at my bench.’”

-McCleery hoped the article would quell the quiet rumors among Salt Lake’s Mormon population.
+McCleery hoped the article would quell the flood of rumors running freely among Salt Lake’s Mormon population.
 It was entirely possible to settle the rumors as McCleery’s ex-wife had moved away from Utah, to Portland, Oregon and had taken with her their teenage son.

 The 1920 United States Census enumerated McCleery as Eva McCleery and listed her sex as female.
 She stated she was a 69-year-old widow born in England.
 Her occupation was listed as a shoemaker in a shop she owned.